MinnaSync/minna-sync/README.md

 # MinnaSync
 MinnaSync is a anime streaming platform that allows you to watch anime together with anyone and everyone.

+> [!NOTE]
+> We do not retain any files on our own servers, everything is streamed from third-party platforms; "MinnaSync" is not affiliated with any of these platforms.

 ### Why "MinnaSync"?
 "min'na (みんな)", is the informal way to *say* "everyone" or "all of you" in Japanese.
 This specific variation was chosen *because* it is informal.